-Ginger, just like most herbs, has a high level of anti-oxidants.
-This means ginger is especially recommended for fighting internal swelling in the body and preventing sickness.
+Ginger, like most herbs, has a high level of antioxidants.
+This means ginger is very recommended for fighting internal swelling in the body and preventing sickness.
 Nutritionists recommend consuming ginger and similar herbs in order to stay healthy.

 Improves stomach health

-By consuming fresh ginger, you can also cure your stomach and improve intestinal health and bowel moements.
-Plus, it is great for speeding up the production of digestive enzymes and contributing to a well-functioning digestive process.
+By consuming fresh ginger, you can also improve intestinal health and bowel movements.
+Plus, it is great for speeding up the production of digestive enzymes.
+This helps you have a well-functioning digestive process.
 So, don’t forget: ginger is great for problems such as indigestion, constipation and diarrhea.